 • The C-SNP may enroll you before getting confirmation from your doctor, but if it cannot verify your eligibility by the end of your first month enrolled, you will be disenrolled from the plan at the end of the next month.

-• You will have a Special Enrollment Period (SEP) to enroll in a new plan, beginning when you are first notified by your plan that you are being disenrolled, and ending after two months.
+• You will have an SEP to enroll in a new plan, beginning when you are first notified by your plan that you are being disenrolled, and ending after two months.

 Institutional SNP (I-SNP) eligibility requirements: